 Doing a major overhaul for your bathroom can be the perfect chance to improve its plumbing.
-Having plumbing modifications should be planned well so that it can go hand-in-hand with the design.
+Bathroom remodel plumbing modifications should be planned well so that it can go hand-in-hand with the design.
 You also need to have consultation from a licensed plumber in order to work out what’s best.
-Here are plumbing considerations to keep in mind when planning your bathroom remodeling.
+Here are 5 bathroom remodel plumbing considerations to keep in mind.

 1. Figure out if you need to transfer the toilet or other plumbing fixtures